ephes/django_async/article_sorted.md

 What to expect from this article?

 1. Small example on how to use async views, middlewares and tests
-2. What are async views good for
+2. Why are async views such a big deal anyway?
 3. Comparison with other techniques (multithreading etc)

 # Async View Example